Supporting Evidence 2

 C2H5O2N

-If that is not enough, in the 26 September 2014 research journal Science, astronomers at the Atacama Large Millimeter/sub-millimeter Array (ALMA) noticed within the star-forming gases known as Sagittarius B2 evidence of unusual carbon-based molecules.
-One new molecule identified is called isopropyl cyanide.
-The complexity of this molecule suggests relatively complex amino acids and other important biological chemicals probably started during star formation.
+As if that wasn't enough, in the 26 September 2014 research journal Science, astronomers at the Atacama Large Millimeter/sub-millimeter Array (ALMA) found evidence of unusual carbon-based molecules in the star-forming gases known as Sagittarius B2.
+One newly identified molecule is called isopropyl cyanide.
+The complexity of this molecule suggests that relatively complex amino acids and other important biological chemicals probably originated during star formation.

 COMPOSITION OF CARBONACEOUS CHONDRITES